obophenotype/provisional_cell_ontology/OBO_Foundry_Form.md

   label: CC-BY
 usages:
   - user: https://biccn.org/
     description: This ontology will be used to annotate cell types in single cell transcriptomics data, with an initial focus on the brain.
-I is also used to drive search and navigation in a cell type data explorer web application.
+It is also used to drive search and navigation in a cell type data explorer web application.